DJTechnoo/professional-programming/proprog.md

 ### Chosen language

-Since our bachelor thesis involved developing a React web-application we had very limited choices with regards to programming languages we would use, which is JavaScript ES6.
-The exception is for the back-end where we could choose more freely, however we chose that our entire application, both back-end and front-end would be written in Javascript.
-We regarded this as a big strength already as we only needed to focus on one language and use JSON seamlessly between the front-end and back-end.
+Since our bachelor thesis involved developing a React web-application we had very limited choices with regards to programming languages we could use, which is JavaScript ES6.
+The exception was for the back-end where we could choose more freely, however we decided that our entire application, both back-end and front-end, would be written in Javascript.
+We treated this as a big strength already as we only needed to focus on one language and use JSON seamlessly between the front-end and back-end.